ratulm/CollaborationCitation/collaboration-citation/index.md

 ## Conclusions

-If you are an AI researcher, you might want to stop working with researchers outside your area.
+If you are an AI researcher, you might want to stop talking to researchers outside your area.
 Others should collaborate more and collaborate often across areas.

 ## Acknowledgements